MF42-DZH/ModePile/README.md

 * _Mission Mode_ - Play a marathon mode, but it asks you to clear Puyo-Puyo-styled missions.
 * _Scanline_ - Inspired by Scanner mode on [Tetris for the PSP Mini](https://harddrop.com/wiki/Tetris_(PSP_Mini)) and [Tetris Pop](https://harddrop.com/wiki/Tetris_Pop).
 * _Score Trial_ - An approximation of the SCORE ATTACK modes in DTET.
+* _Single Death Marathon_ - Marathon, but the pieces queue up to become big.

 ## Libraries Available: